Codecademy/docs/content/swiftui/concepts/views/terms/ellipse/ellipse.md

   - 'paths/build-ios-apps-with-swiftui'
 ---

-The **`Ellipse`** is one of SwiftUI pre-built shapes like rectangles, circle, capsule which can be modified as wanted.
+The **`Ellipse`** is one of SwiftUI pre-built shapes like rectangles, circles, and capsules which can be modified as wanted.

 ## Syntax